OpenTranslationBible/open-bible/en-GB/43.John/md/john-10.md

 ## John 10:14

-“I am the good shepherd; I know my own, and my own know me—
+“I am the good shepherd; I recognise my own sheep, and my own sheep recognise me—

 ## John 10:15

-just as the Father knows me and I know the Father; and I lay down my life for the sheep.
+just as the Father knows me and I know the Father; and I am willing to give my life for the sheep.

 ## John 10:16